-\textit{Summary and outlook.} 7.5 years of HESE events were analyzed with new analysis tools.
-The previously shown data set was reprocessed using an improved detector calibration.
-Using a ternary topology classification directly sensitive to tau neutrinos, a flavor composition measurement was performed.
-This analysis found the first two double cascades, indicative of $\nu_{\tau}$ interactions, with an expectation of 1.5 $\nu_{\tau}$-induced signal events and 0.8 $\nu_{e,\mu}$-induced background events at the best-fit single-power-law spectrum with flavor equipartition, $\phi_{6\nu} = 6.4 \cdot 10^{-18} \cdot \mathrm{\, GeV^{-1} \, cm}^{-2} \mathrm{\, s}^{-1} \mathrm{\, sr}^{-1}$, and $\gammaa = 2.87$, \cite{HESE7}.
-The first event, ``Big Bird,'' has a short double cascade length for its energy, and an energy asymmetry at the boundary of the selected interval for double cascades.
-No firm conclusion can be drawn about the nature of the neutrino interaction.
-The second event, ``Double Double'', shows an energy asymmetry and double cascade length expected from the simulation of $\nutau$.
-The photon arrival pattern is well described with a double cascade hypothesis, but not with a single cascade hypothesis.
-An \textit{a posteriori} analysis was performed to determine the compatibility of each of the events with a background hypothesis, based on targeted MC.
-The \textit{a posteriori} analysis confirms the compatibility of ``Big Bird'' with a single cascade, induced by a $\nu_e$ interaction, at the 25\% level.
-A ``Big Bird''-like event is $\sim$ 3 (15) times more likely to be induced by a $\nu_{\tau}$ than a $\nu_e$ ($\nu_{\mu}$), the result being only weakly dependent on the astrophysical spectral index. ``Double Double'' is $\sim$ 80 times more likely to be induced by a $\nu_{\tau}$ than either a $\nu_e$ or a $\nu_{\mu}$.
+Seven and a half years of HESE events were analyzed with new analysis tools.
+The previously shown data set was reprocessed with improved detector calibration.
+A flavor composition measurement was performed using a ternary topological classification directly sensitive to tau neutrinos, which breaks the degeneracy between $\nu_{e}$ and $\nu_{\tau}$ events that is present in a binary classification scheme (into tracks and cascades).
+This analysis found the first two double cascades, indicative of $\nu_{\tau}$ interactions, with an expectation of 1.5 $\nu_{\tau}$-induced signal events and 0.8 $\nu_{e,\mu}$-induced background events for the best-fit single-power-law spectrum with flavor equipartition \cite{HESE7}.
+The first event, ``Big Bird,'' has an energy asymmetry at the boundary of the selected interval for double cascades.
+For the second event, ``Double Double,'' the photon arrival pattern is well described with a double-cascade hypothesis, but not with a single-cascade hypothesis.
+A dedicated \textit{a posteriori} analysis was performed to determine the compatibility of each of the events with a background hypothesis, based on targeted MC.
+The analysis confirms the compatibility of ``Big Bird'' with a single cascade, induced by a $\nu_e$ interaction, at the 25\% level.
+A ``Big Bird''-like event is $\sim 3$ (15) times more likely to be induced by a $\nu_{\tau}$ than a $\nu_e$ ($\nu_{\mu}$), the result being only weakly dependent on the astrophysical spectral index. ``Double Double'' is $\sim 80$ times more likely to be induced by a $\nu_{\tau}$ than either a $\nu_e$ or a $\nu_{\mu}$.
 All background interactions have a combined probability of $\sim2\%$, almost independent of the spectral index of the astrophysical neutrino flux.
-While the \textit{a posteriori} analysis was ongoing, two complementary analyses using the ``double pulse'' method to search for tau neutrinos have been performed.
-Both also identify ``Double Double'' as a candidate tau neutrino event \cite{ICRCDP1,ICRCDP2}. \\ Using an extended likelihood for double cascades which allows for the incorporation of a multi-dimensional PDF as evaluated by a kernel density estimator, the flavor composition was measured.
-The best fit is $\nu_e : \nu_{\mu} : \nu_{\tau} = 0.20:0.39:0.42$, consistent with all previously published results by IceCube \cite{APJ15,Spencer}, as well as with the expectation for astrophysical neutrinos assuming standard 3-flavor mixing.
-The astrophysical tau neutrino flux is measured to: